 Is Restricted Retained Earnings same as Appropriated Retained Earnings?

 Restricted retained earnings are prior retained earnings which the Company has to keep or retain due to a contractual agreement, law, covenant.
 A third party requires the Company to retain some amount and the shareholders can be distributed dividend after such an amount is retained.

 Appropriated retained earnings should not be confused with the restricted retained earnings.
 Since Appropriated retained earnings is voluntary and the company is not bound by a third party to retain such amounts.
 In addition, such appropriation is not bound by contract or law and it is on the will of the Board of Directors that such an entry is made in the balance sheet whereas restricted retained earnings are bound by the contract.

-The retained earnings that the Company has appropriated or earmarked for a specific purpose is called appropriated retained earnings.
+The retained earnings that the company has earmarked for a specific purpose are called appropriated retained earnings.
 Such an appropriation is voluntary and is done by dividing the retained earnings into various headings which denote the purpose for which appropriation has been made.

-This has been a guide to what is appropriated retained earnings.
+This has been a guide to what is appropriated retained earnings and its definition.
 Here we discuss the list of appropriated retained earnings along with practical examples and journal entries.
 You may learn more about accounting basics from the following articles –